 Contact the Toowoomba Dog Obedience club directly on (07) 4633 2241 or visit the Toowoomba Dog Obedience Club website should you wish to enrol your dog.

 To be eligible for a discount on your dog registration you must have one of the following:

 It is very important to advise us of any changes to your dog's registration details.
 For example, if you move house or change your telephone number, we must alter the records so we can still contact you if your dog is found outside your property.
 It also ensures that you receive your annual renewal notice and your dog isn't left unregistered after the annual expiry date.

-To keep your details up-to-date please ensure you notify Council of the following changes by contacting us by no later than the first week in May each year:
+To keep your details up-to-date please ensure you notify us of the following changes by no later than the first week in May each year: